The Observer is a student-run, daily print & online newspaper serving Notre Dame, Saint Mary's & Holy Cross. Learn about us.-

 Not-for-profit organizations, those organizations which have a reciprocal usage agreement and those organizations of which The Observer is a member may be granted permission to publish commentaries with the permission of the Editor-in-Chief or the permission of the Managing Editor and the Viewpoint Editor.

 The Viewpoint Department reserves the right to edit all commentaries.
-The Observer has no obligation to print submitted commentaries.
-Such works will not be printed if they are libelous, unintelligible or irrelevant.
-The Observer will not publish commentaries deemed offensive, discriminatory, hateful or in any way considered by the editors to contradict the values of The Observer, the University of Notre Dame or Saint Mary’s College.
+The Observer is committed to fostering civil discourse and has no obligation to print submitted commentaries.
+Such works will not be printed if they are libelous, unintelligible, irrelevant, obscene or contain ad hominem statements regarding private figures.
+The Observer will not publish commentaries deemed uncivil at the discretion of the editors.
+All commentaries will be read by at least the Viewpoint Editor, nightly Viewpoint Editor and the nightly Managing Editor.

 Paid employees of The Observer are not permitted to have their commentaries appear in the Viewpoint section as Letters to the Editor.
 Regular columnists and members of the Viewpoint staff are also not eligible to have their commentaries appear in the Viewpoint section as Letters to the Editor.
 The status of such individuals is determined by the Viewpoint Editor.

-The Observer reserves the right to remove comments on The Observer’s Web site if the editors deem them offensive, lewd, obscene or in poor taste in any fashion.
-The Observer also reserves the right to disable comments on some or all of the Web site content in reaction to an abuse of the comment function.
+The Observer reserves the right to remove comments on The Observer’s website if the editors deem them offensive, lewd, obscene or in poor taste in any fashion.
+The Observer also reserves the right to ban accounts or disable comments on some or all of the website content in reaction to an abuse of the comment function.

-Cartoons and comic strips are considered part of the Viewpoint section.
-Cartoons and comic strips will be approved by the nightly Viewpoint Editor, the nightly Sports Editor and both nightly Managing Editors.
-The editors reserve the right to refuse to run any cartoon or comic strip that the editors deem offensive, discriminatory, hateful or in any way considered by the editors to contradict the values of The Observer, the University of Notre Dame or Saint Mary’s College.
+Cartoons and comic strips are considered part of the Viewpoint section although they appear in the Classifieds section.
+Cartoons and comic strips will be approved by the Viewpoint Editor and the nightly Managing Editor.
+The editors reserve the right to refuse to run any cartoon or comic strip that the editors deem offensive, discriminatory or hateful at the discretion of the editors.

-The Editorial Board has the authority and discretion to apply and amend this policy as a majority of its members sees fit.
+The Editorial Board has the authority and discretion to apply and amend this policy as a majority of its members see fit.

-Any questions or concerns regarding The Observer Viewpoint policies should be directed to the Viewpoint Editor.
+Any questions or concerns regarding The Observer Viewpoint policies should be directed to the Viewpoint Editor at [email protected].